blockout22/TFIT/PatchNotes/Update_2.0.0.md

     - ![Mod Name screenshot](https://i.imgur.com/4jTfN4d.png)
   - **Resource Sink Points** - Find out how many AWESOME Points you'll get from shredding this item, or a whole stack of it.
 If you can't sink it, it will say so as well.
     - Optionally disable for items that can't be sunk
+    - Optionally also show for exactly how many items are in the stack, ex. "points for 4 assembly director systems"
     - ![Sink Points screenshot](https://i.imgur.com/b3Wa33z.png)
     - ![Sink Points unsinkable screenshot](https://i.imgur.com/8v32fCG.png)
   - **Radioactive Items** - Items that are radioactive will now have a radioactive symbol in their tooltip and have the header bar turn lime green.